Benn9211/Catalog-Project/README.md

    - Launch Vagrant VM by running vagrant up, you can the log in with vagrant ssh

   # OR
-   - You can run Putty on windows in order run [vagrant file.](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+   - You can run Putty on windows in order run vagrant file.
+[Click Here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ## The database includes three tables: